julian-molina/Documentation/_includes/network/single-market-data.md

 <!--------------------------------------------- ADDING starts -->

-To add a single market data node, select *Add Single Market Data* on the network node menu.
+To add a single market data node, select *Add Market Data* on the parent node menu.

 {% include note.html content="Remember to establish a reference with a market defined in the Crypto Ecosystem hierarchy after adding the node." %}